-Professor Mandyam Srinivasan is one of five new researchers elected to the Council, which promotes scientific knowledge and advice.
+Professor Mandyam Srinivasan is one of five new researchers elected to the council, which promotes scientific knowledge and advice.

 “It is an honour and a great privilege to serve on this distinguished and respected panel of scientists,” Professor Srinivasan said.

-Professor Srinivasan runs the Neuroscience of Vision and Aerial Robotics Laboratory at QBI, where he studies insects and birds to understand how they are able to navigate complex environments.
+Professor Srinivasan runs the Neuroscience of Vision and Aerial Robotics Laboratory at the QBI, where he studies insects and birds to understand how they are able to navigate complex environments.